YunoHost-Apps/movim_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview

-Movim is a decentralized social network, written in PHP and HTML5 and based on the XMPP standard protocol: https://movim.eu
+(Movim)[https://movim.eu] is a decentralized social network, written in PHP and HTML5 and based on the XMPP standard protocol.

 **Shipped version:** 0.18rc14